I first shared this recipe I am “almost famous” for about two years ago here.

 Preheat oven to 400 degrees F.

-In a large bowl, mix together flour, baking powder, baking soda, salt, and cinnamon.
+In a large bowl, mix together flour, sugar, baking powder, baking soda, salt, and cinnamon.
 Cut butter into small cubes and cut into dry ingredients with a pastry blender until coarse crumbs are formed.
 Pour in vanilla and buttermilk, and mix with pastry blender just until incorporated.
 Pour in bag of cinnamon chips.
 Dump dough onto counter and gently shape into a 15″ x 3″ rectangle.
 Cut dough in half, then each half in half, then each quarter in half, so that you have 8 rectangles.
 Cut each rectangle on the diagonal to form 16 triangular shaped scones.

 Place on backing stone or cookie sheet, brush with some milk or water, and sprinkle with coarse raw sugar.
 Bake at 400 degrees F for 10-15 minutes.
 Cool for a few minutes on stone or cookie sheet, then remove to cooling rack to cool completely.
 Best served immediately.